Getting Started with Windows Forms Syntax Editor

 -

-Create an instance of the EditControl, and then add it to the form.
+Create an instance of the EditControl and add it to the form.

-This option helps to load a file into the EditControl.
+This section explains how to load a file into the EditControl.

 // Loading the files into edit control by passing the file name as parameter to the LoadFile function.